 Call-to-actions can appeal to our positive emotions as well as negative emotions.
 There are things people desperately want to get and things they want to avoid.
 Don’t be afraid to create call-to-actions that make problems more prominent.
 When people see problems, they become worried and anxious and want to take action to make the problem go away.
 “Stop wasting your money on harmful diets” is a powerful call-to-action that emphasizes two problems at once – the concern about money spent on useless dieting tactics, and the notion of diets being harmful to your body.
 Using negative language is a technique that commands attention, but you should be careful.
 Don’t overdo it as people respond to positive emotions better than to negative ones and in a long term perspective positivity builds a better image for your brand.

 There are no set rules for the creation of call-to-actions.
 But making them clear, concise and action-oriented is a good place to start.
 Also, don’t rely on the power of creativity only.
 Once you create your call-to-actions, test them.
 Testing is the only way to confirm the effectiveness of call-to-actions.
 So be creative, use your critical thinking, apply the advice given in this article, and then confirm your assumptions by testing them.
 In the end, you’ll get a website with call-to-actions that hook and sell!

 Have great call-to-action examples to share?
-We’d love to hear about them.
+Our Nashville web design agency would love to hear about them.
 List your examples in the comments below!